Configuration weights in coupled-cluster theory: Introduction

 allows one to judge the relative importance of each determinant $\ket{\Phi_\mu}$ in the expansion \eqref{eq:FCI-WF} by its weight (probability) $\vert C_\mu \vert^2$.
 This gives rise to the commonly used terminology of single-reference (a single dominant determinant or configuration) and multi-reference (multiple significant configurations) wave functions, typically associated with dynamical and nondynamical electron correlation, respectively.
 In time-dependent FCI (TDFCI) theory, the coefficients become explicitly time-dependent and can be related to the population of stationary states and interference phenomena during the correlated many-electron dynamics.

 It must be kept in mind that the weights are not invariant under rotations of the spin-orbital basis and, therefore, the FCI wave function may appear to be single-reference in one basis but multi-reference in another one spanning the same Hilbert space.
-For example, it is well known that the shortest possible expansion is obtained in the FCI natural-orbital basis.~\cite{lowdin_quantum_1955} Recently, orbital localization and other unitary transformations have been proposed to compress the wave-function expansion in the context of active-space configuration-interaction theories.~\cite{li_manni_compression_2020,pandharkar_localized_2022,olivares-amaya_ab-initio_2015,baiardi_density_2020}
+For example, it is well known that the shortest possible expansion is obtained in the FCI natural-orbital basis.~\cite{lowdin_quantum_1955} Recently, since the FCI natural-orbital basis is unknown in practice, orbital localization and other unitary transformations have been proposed to compress the wave-function expansion in the context of active-space configuration-interaction theories.~\cite{li_manni_compression_2020,pandharkar_localized_2022,olivares-amaya_ab-initio_2015,baiardi_density_2020} Although configuration weights depend on the chosen orbital basis and, therefore, generally cannot be used as a strict diagnostic of single- or multi-reference character of an electronic state, they are practically the only tools available to us for characterizing wave functions in terms of electronic configurations.
+It is, therefore, of interest to define CC configuration weights in a manner that converges to the FCI limit while being applicable also to those CC approximations for which a wave function is not strictly defined.

 The CC wave function is given by

 where the cluster operator,